signalogic/SigSRF_SDK/pktlib_readme.md

   * sessionHandle should contain a session handle if uFlags contains a DS_PKT_INFO_SESSION_xxx, DS_PKT_INFO_CODEC_xxx, or DS_PKT_INFO_CHNUM_xxx flag, which require the packet be verified as matching with sessionHandle as a valid existing session.
 Otherwise sessionHandle should be set to -1, for any general packet.
 See additional sessionHandle notes below
   * uFlags should contain one DS_BUFFER_PKT_xxx_PACKET flag and one or more DS_PKT_INFO_xxx flags, defined below.
 If DS_BUFFER_PKT_IP_PACKET is given the packet should start with an IP header; if DS_BUFFER_PKT_UDP_PACKET or DS_BUFFER_PKT_RTP_PACKET are given the packet should start with a UDP or RTP header.
 DS_BUFFER_PKT_IP_PACKET is the default if no flag is given.
 Use DS_PKT_INFO_HOST_BYTE_ORDER if packet headers are in host byte order.
 Network byte order is the default if no flag (or DS_PKT_INFO_NETWORK_BYTE_ORDER) is given.
 Byte order flags apply only to headers, not payload contents.
 See additional uFlags notes below
   * pkt_buf should point to a packet, and pkt_buf_len should contain the length of the packet, in bytes.
 If a packet length is unknown, pkt_buf_len can be given as -1.
 Packets may be provided from socket APIs, pcap files, or other sources.
 The DSOpenPcap() and DSReadPcap() APIs can be used for pcap, pcapng, and rtp/rtpdump files.
 The DSFormatPacket() API can be used to help construct a packet
-  * pkt_buf_len should contain the length of the packet, in bytes.
+  * pkt_len should contain the length of the packet, in bytes.
 If a packet length is unknown, pkt_buf_len can be given as -1
   * pInfo, if not NULL, on return will contain<br>
         &nbsp;<br>
         -a [PKTINFO struct](#user-content-pktinfostruct) if uFlags includes DS_PKT_INFO_PKTINFO<br>